animeshdevarshi/openai_to_z/README.md

 ✨ **No Messy Folders**: The system now uses temporary directories during processing and only creates the clean organized structure in `outputs/final_results_*`

 🗑️ **Auto-Cleanup**: All temporary processing folders are automatically removed after completion

+## 🔧 **Recent Improvements**

+✅ **Fixed Output Organization** (v2.1)
+- All files now properly captured from multiple temporary directories
+- Discovery details populated with real data instead of blanks
+- Region-specific images for each discovery (no more duplicate images)
+- Enhanced debugging and error reporting

+✅ **Enhanced Discovery Details**
+- Real GPS coordinates and confidence scores
+- Detailed archaeological features and measurements
+- Cultural context and time periods
+- Region-specific satellite imagery

 ## 🔧 **System Requirements**